Ria424/developers-animatesdk-docs/Flash_object/Flash45.md

 #### Returns

-The [Document object](../Document_object/Document_summary.md) for the newly opened document, if the method is successful.
+`Document`; The [Document object](../Document_object/Document_summary.md) for the newly opened document, if the method is successful.
 If the file is not found or is not a valid FLA file, an error is reported and the script is cancelled.

 #### Description